-The Near-South Downtown Concept that converts excess parking lots and a low-density housing enclave adjacent to the city center into a new neighborhood of urban townhomes and rowhouses.
+The Northwestern Avenue Concept converts excess parking lots and a low-density housing enclave adjacent to the city center into a new neighborhood of urban townhomes and rowhouses.
 The concept features a rail side park and pedestrian crossing over Grand Avenue.
 It displays a potential for adding 160 units of owner-occupied housing into an area rich in convenience and neighborhood services.